-Richard G. Johnstone, Jr. has served as President and CEO of the Virginia, Maryland & Delaware Association of Electric Cooperatives since August 2016.
+Richard G. Johnstone, Jr. served as President and CEO of the Virginia, Maryland & Delaware Association of Electric Cooperatives from August 2016 until April 2021.
 Prior to that, he served for 17 years as Executive Vice President of the VMDAEC.

-Johnstone, 61, has worked at the Association for over 33 years.
+Johnstone, 61, worked at the Association for 36 years.
 A Phi Beta Kappa graduate of the University of Richmond, Johnstone majored at UR in both journalism and speech communications.
 He joined VMDAEC in April 1985 as manager of its communications and public relations department and editor of Rural Living magazine.
 Before coming to VMDAEC, he worked for seven years at the Virginia State Bar, principally as editor of the bar’s monthly magazine.

 Johnstone has been active for years in the business community in Virginia and the cooperative community nationally.
 He currently serves as a board member and is past president of the Virginia Cooperative Council and is a former board member and president of the Virginia Society of Association Executives.
 He received VSAE’s highest honor, the CEO Award of Excellence, in December 2016.